Categoricity and multidimensional diagrams: Good frames

-\item $F$ is a binary relation taking as input pairs $(p, M)$, where $p$ is an orbital type and $M$ is a model in $\K$.
+\item\myindex{does not fork over}\myindex{forking} $F$ is a binary relation taking as input pairs $(p, M)$, where $p$ is an orbital type and $M$ is a model in $\K$.
 We write \emph{$p$ does not fork over $M$} (or \emph{$p$ does not $\s$-fork over $M$}) instead of $F (p, M)$ and require that $F$ satisfies the following: